verbman/dmngine/README.md

 ```
 $ make dev
 ```
-The first time this runs it takes a while as it downloads required dependancies into the mounted /.m2 folder.
+The first time this runs it takes a while as it downloads required dependencies into the mounted /.m2 folder.
+This is mounted to ensure permanence between image rebuilds.
 (To exit the development server you can just type `q`)

 To see other options check the `/projectname/Makefile`.